The

 to be sponsored by the cinema industry, film distributors,

-about our sponsors and visit their websites here.
+and visit their websites here.

 Check